How to Adopt a Baby in Montana

 Everything You Need to Know About the Montana Adoption Process

 Choosing to adopt a baby in Montana is a big step.
 When you decide to adopt, you are making a life-changing decision that comes with a whole range of emotions.
 It can be beautiful, challenging, fulfilling and confusing.
 The “confusing” part can stand out at the beginning, especially when you are unfamiliar with the adoption process.

 That’s why we created this guide to adopting a child in Montana.
 We’ll walk through some of the big questions about child adoption, and give some practical steps you can take toward your Montana adoption.

 At the end, you’ll still have questions.
-You can call 1-800-ADOPTION at any time to speak with an adoption specialist.
-Your adoption specialist can help you think through all of the options for your unique context.
+You can call 1-800-ADOPTION at any time to speak with an adoption specialist about working with our agency.
+Your adoption specialist can guide you through this upcoming process.